-Figure 1 demonstrates a potential phased approach that would prioritize the mandated tasks first.
-To complete the mandated tasks, the project would start by developing zoning standards that align or closely align with existing General Plan designations (a framework for this is provided later in this report).
+Figure 1 illustrates a potential phased approach that would prioritize the mandated tasks first.
+To complete the mandated tasks, the project would start by developing zoning standards that align or closely align with existing General Plan designations (a framework for this is provided later in this Study Session memorandum).
 Environmental review would be necessary to complete this phase but limited because the Housing Element contemplated this portion of the project.
-In order to limit the extent of environmental review, any growth contemplated in this project should be assigned to Phase 2.
+In addition to the mandated tasks, Phase 1 would also address Goals 1 through 3 above, if and as endorsed by Council, for existing General Plan densities.
+Phase 1 would also include some mandatory density increases, as described on page 10 of this report.
+In order to limit the extent of environmental review, any discretionary density increases contemplated in this project, including a low-growth scenario where densities are increased in some areas while reduced in others, would be assigned to Phase 2.